-7.1.1 An important factor affecting all laboratory activities is the training and qualification of those doing the work, including chemists, technicians, clerical workers, and other support personnel.
+7.1.1 An important factor affecting all laboratory activities is the training and qualification of those doing the work, including the chemist, technician, and clerical workers.
 Training can vary from direct, on-the-job training by a more experienced person to a formal program involving both classroom and on-the-job training.
 The extent of training required depends on the complexity of the work, educational background, demonstrated level of competence, previous work experience, and the requester's requirements.
 Training should be ongoing and laboratory personnel should be encouraged to attend seminars, courses, and professional meetings as appropriate.
-Analysts should be qualified before beginning the analysis of samples.
+Closely associated with training is the concept of qualifying analysts before beginning the analysis of samples.
 7.1.2 Qualification includes not only specific training, but also the review and verification of applicable education and experience.
-All operations should be performed by adequately trained and qualified people.
+A prerequisite for performing all laboratory operations should be the use of adequately trained and qualified people.
 The requirements for qualification of each person performing analyses should be defined by management (see Fig. 1).

 7.2.1 Training-Providing training is a basic management responsibility.
-The need for training and the type of training used should be a management decision based on the factors mentioned previously.
+The need for training and the type of training used should be a management decision, which is based on the factors mentioned previously.
 Management should establish a documented training system to ensure that persons are trained adequately and that they remain trained as changes in work practices occur.
 Such a program should be developed based on job requirements relating to skills, knowledge, and levels of competency required for adequate job performance.
 Quality assurance training should be included.
+Guide C 986 provides guidance on developing training programs.

-7.2.2 Qualification-Analysts should be qualified in accordance with qualification requirements established for each method.
+7.2.2 Qualification-The concept of qualifying analysts to perform analyses implies that qualification requirements are established for each method.
 As with training, management is responsible for the qualification process, which can range from a simple practice of stating that an analyst is qualified by reason of education, experience, and job knowledge to a formal system requiring passing tests and routinely demonstrating proficiency in required job skills.
 Guide C 1297 provides guidance on the qualification of analysts (see Fig. 1).